Electric Car History (1959-1989)

 Beginning around 1830, inventors in both Europe and the U.S. began experimenting with battery-powered vehicles.
 Over the next several decades, many styles of electric vehicles starting appearing.
 By 1900, electric cars (EV's) accounted for about a third of all vehicles on the road.

 Popularity of electric cars tailed off around 1920, due to several reasons.
-First was their high cost - an electric car sold for nearly double the price of a gasoline car.
-Second, electric-powered cars weren't able to travel as far or go as fast than equivalent gas-powered cars.
-Electric cars were also more difficult to service.
-Most independent EV builders gave up by 1915, with only one still in business at the start of WWII.
+First was their high cost.
+Henry Ford's new mass-production techniques made gas-powered cars significantly cheaper than electric cars.
+Secondly, early electric-powered cars weren't able to travel as far or go as fast as equivalent gas-powered cars.
+They were also more difficult to service.

 Gas Shortages and Emissions